 This Strategy Has Outperformed The Market For 83 Years

-Today I want to tell you about an investing strategy that defies logic.
-It shouldn’t work based on everything you’ve learned about the stock market.
+#-ad_banner-#Today I want to tell you about an investing strategy that defies logic.
+It shouldn’t work based on everything we’ve learned about the stock market.

 Yet it does.
 In fact, for over half a century, investors and traders have used this strategy to produce unparalleled results.